Updated: January 24, 2024 - 9 min read

 Let’s take a closer look at what these categories really mean:

 This could be for legal reasons, safety concerns, or business reasons.
-If it’s something that has been promised to your users and is a huge driver for the buzz around your upcoming release, it would be a terrible idea to launch without it.
+If it’s something that's been promised to your users and is a huge driver for the buzz around your upcoming release, it would be a terrible idea to launch without it.

 To work out if something qualifies as ‘Must have’ think about the worst and best-case scenarios for not including it.
 If you can’t picture success without it, it’s a Must have!

-‘Should have’ is for things that would be better to include, but you’re not destined for disaster without them.
+‘Should have’ is for features that would be better to include, but you’re not destined for disaster without them.

-‘Could have’ things would be nice to include if you have the resources, but aren’t necessary for success.
+‘Could have’ is for features that would be nice to include if you have the resources, but aren’t necessary for success.
 The line between ‘Could have’ and ‘Should have’ can seem very thin.

 To work out what belongs where, think of how each requirement (or lack thereof) will affect customer experience.
-The lesser the impact, the further down the priority list the requirement goes!
+The less the impact, the further down the priority list the requirement goes!

 Many seasoned Product Managers have said “we’ll include it in V2!”
 When we say ‘Won’t have’ we don’t mean ‘this requirement is trash and it will NEVER be included’, we just mean ‘not this time.’

 It could be for a variety of reasons, like a lack of resources or time.
 In any case, it helps you and your stakeholders agree what won’t make it in your next release, which greatly helps to manage their expectations.

 2. RICE scoring